niftools/blender_niftools_addon/docs/development/setup/environment.rst

 -----------

 Once you have created the directories, time to grab the source code.
-See :ref:`source code <developer-setup-sourcecode>` to setup source control and download the code repositories.
+See :ref:`source code <development-setup-sourcecode>` to setup source control and download the code repositories.
 You will also need to download buildenv, it used to manage dependancies, needs to be updated for nix platforms.

 Install Python 3.4